Is a Correction Looming Ahead for SmileDirectClub Inc. (SDC)

 Opinions of the stock are interesting as 9 analysts out of 13 who provided ratings for SmileDirectClub Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 2 rated it as “hold,” and 1 as “sell.”

-The average price from analysts is $12.38, which is $0.65 above the current price.
+The average price from analysts is $12.38, which is -$1.45 below the current price.
 SDC currently public float of 86.19M and currently shorts hold a 33.01% ratio of that float.
-Today, the average trading volume of SDC was 5.91M shares.
+Today, the average trading volume of SDC was 5.79M shares.

 SDC’s Market Performance